Ferrovie dello Stato Italiane: From World War II to 1985

-The period after World War II was particularly tough for Ferrovie dello Stato, since most of the Italian rail network was severely damaged and the rolling stock was obsolete.
-The network was rebuilt almost entirely by 1952.
-Since then, a period of renewal started.
-New trains were introduced, among them the ETR 300, and many sections of the national network were electrified and sometimes doubled.
+The period after World War II was particularly challenging, since most of the Italian rail network was severely damaged and the rolling stock was obsolete.
+Reconstruction took place between 1946 and 1950, after which time the majority of railway lines were reopened.
+In the aftermath of the conflict, the Ministry of Transport had been created; the state railways was merged into it but functionally operated as an autonomous entity.

+The 1950s saw a rise in personal transport amongst the Italian population, a trend that included the scooter as well as the car.
+In response to this competition, a new generation of faster trains were developed and introduced, including the ETR 300, and many sections of the national network were electrified and sometimes doubled.
 In 1957, the new ALn 442/448 multiple unit was introduced, greatly reducing travel time on the Italian network.
 During these years, the rolling stock was generally renewed and expanded with the mass construction of electrical and diesel multiple units, like the Ale 883, ALe 840 and ALn 772.
 The FS ALn 668 diesel multiple unit was introduced in 1956.

 In the following years, 3 MU out of 4 were 668, which replaced many older units.
 Many electrical multiple units were also introduced during this period, like the ALe 601, progenitor of the Ale 801/940 and ALe 803 EMU, still in use today on regional service.

-During the 1970s, a new generation of electronically operated railcars and power trains were first introduced on the Italian network, starting with the G.A.I.
+During the 1970s, a new generation of electronically-operated railcars and power trains were first introduced on the Italian network, starting with the G.A.I.
 (Gruppo Aziende Italiane) trains for regional and metropolitan service.
 The new E.444 was the first attempt on high-speed rail, with a top speed of 200 km/h.
 The ETR 401 (1976) was the first prototype of the new Pendolino class.
 Following other network improvements, works for the first Italian high-speed rail line started in these years.

 The Direttissima line from Florence to Rome was partially opened in 1986 and concluded in 1992.
 In 1986, trains were travelling the line at 200 km/h, surpassing for the first time the previous maximum limit of 180 km/h on the Italian network.
 In 1988, the ETR 450 Pendolino was travelling regularly at 250 km/h, today's top speed on the line.
 The line was the fastest in Europe after the French TGV lines.

-The old logo was renewed in 1982 and again in 1994, with the introduction of the XMPR livery.

-The FS was left unchanged in its administrative structure until the end of 1985.
-From the following year, after 80 years, the Azienda Autonoma delle Ferrovie dello Stato was replaced by a new company, Ferrovie dello Stato.